John Lear: Statement by John Lear

-The Statement claims a UFO coverup has been underway for 40 years.
+The statement claims a UFO coverup has been underway for 40 years.
 Lear argues that "Germany may have recovered a flying saucer in 1939" and discusses the 1946 American military investigation into the Ghost rockets reported over Sweden.

-The Statement argues that many in the "original group" of insiders committed suicide, most notably James Forrestal.
+The statement argues that many in the "original group" of insiders committed suicide, most notably James Forrestal.
 According to the narrative, Truman formed a group of twelve insiders, known as Majestic 12, to investigate the matter.

-The Statement lists three saucer crashes: one near Roswell. another near Aztec, New Mexico and a third near Laredo, Texas.
-According to the Statement, the US government covered a "total, thorough and sweeping cover-up to include the use of 'deadly force.'"
+The statement lists three saucer crashes: one near Roswell. another near Aztec, New Mexico and a third near Laredo, Texas.
+According to the statement, the US government covered a "total, thorough and sweeping cover-up to include the use of 'deadly force'."

-The Statement references the 1952 Washington, D.C., UFO incident and a 1964 meeting with aliens at Holloman Air Force Base.
-Lear's Statement includes government-sanctioned alien abductions, alien implants, and Alien-Human hybrids.
-The Statement asserts that "some of the nations missing children had been used for secretions and other parts required by the aliens".
+The statement references the 1952 Washington, D.C., UFO incident and a 1964 meeting with aliens at Holloman Air Force Base.
+Lear's statement includes government-sanctioned alien abductions, alien implants, and Alien-Human hybrids.
+The statement asserts that "some of the nations missing children had been used for secretions and other parts required by the aliens".
 Lear described UFOs in connect with cattle mutilations and even claims that human mutilations have occurred.
-Lear talks about Dulce Base and an altercation between aliens and the US military that led to 66 human casulaties.
+Lear talks about Dulce Base and an altercation between aliens and the US military that led to 66 human casualties.

-Mirage Men author Mark Pilkington later described Lear's Statement as "a perfect synthesis of the Aquarius and MJ-12 disinformation and the chthonic [subterranean], paranoiac horrors of Paul Bennewitz."
+Lear's statement influenced Thomas Allen LeVesque, pen name "Jason Bishop III", who later admitted to fabricating stories about Dulce Base.
+Mirage Men author Mark Pilkington later described Lear's statement as "a perfect synthesis of the Aquarius and MJ-12 disinformation and the chthonic [subterranean], paranoiac horrors of Paul Bennewitz."

 On January 28, 1988, Lear was interviewed by TV journalist George Knapp.